Yes No Share to Facebook

 The Charter, Section 8: Search and Seizure

-Could a violation of an accused individual's Charter protected right to be protected from unreasonable search and seizure lead to the dismissal of charges or the exclusion of evidence in a court case?
+Can a violation of an accused person's right to be protected from unreasonable search and seizure lead to a stay of charges or exclusion of evidence in a trial?

 Yes, it is possible to have a charge stayed or evidence excluded from a trial if there has been a breach of an accused's right to be secure from unreasonable search and seizure.